juanlazarde/ansible/README.md

 ---

-# Homelab ansible script
+# Ultimate Homelab with Ansible

-These scripts help setup and update your workstation and servers with an agent-less package, so nothing installed in the servers!
+These scripts help setup and update your workstation and servers with Ansible agent-less package, so nothing installed in the servers!

-These *playbooks* include *plays* such as:
+Ansible scripts are made of *playbooks*.
+These playbooks include *plays* such as:

-    - apt updating, upgrading, and rebooting (if needed)
+    - updates and upgrades apt updating, reboots if needed
-    - unattended-upgrade installation
+    - installs unattended-upgrade package
-    - elevating admin user to super user level
+    - elevates admin user to super user level
-    - disabling root password
+    - disables root password
-    - creating SSH key pairs and updating remote hosts with the public key
+    - creates SSH key pairs and updates remote hosts with the public key
-    - disabling remote root login
+    - disables remote root login
     - installs zsh, oh-my-zsh, with auto suggestions plugin.
 Sets as default shell
     - removes Ubuntu's snap services and leave-behinds
     - maximizes LVM partitions